-We would always get Spaghettieis, an ice cream sundae assembled to look like spaghetti.
-It was first created in Mannheim, Germany in 1969 by the Italian ice cream maker, Dario Fontenella.
 Vanilla ice cream is pushed through a Spätzle press (potato ricer) to create the appearance of long noodles.
-It is topped with a strawberry sauce to look like tomato sauce and garnished with grated white chocolate or dried coconut (for the cheese).
+It is topped with a strawberry sauce for the tomato sauce and garnished with grated white chocolate or dried coconut for the cheese.
 Whipped cream is occasionally added under the ice cream in the bottom layer of the bowl.

-The whipped cream and strawberry sauce can be made a couple of days in advance.
-Make sure the strawberry sauce the day before to make sure it is well chilled before pouring over the ice cream.
-I generally use unsweetened whipped cream since there is plenty of sugar in the ice cream and strawberry sauce.
-If desired, add a bit of granulated sugar or vanilla sugar to taste.
+The whipped cream and strawberry sauce can be made up to a couple of days in advance.
+I actually prefer to prepare the strawberry sauce the day before to make sure it is well chilled before pouring over the ice cream.
+The whipped cream is an optional addition.
+I usually keep it unsweetened, but will occasionally add a pinch of vanilla sugar to taste.
 Before pressing the ice cream, evenly spread the whipped cream across the bottom and sides of the serving bowl.

 Adapted from German Girl in America

-- 3 cups vanilla ice cream or gelato (your favorite)
+- 3 cups vanilla ice cream or gelato

-Using a hand mixer or blender, whip the cream until soft peaks form.
-If desired, sweeten with sugar or vanilla sugar.
+- Using a hand mixer, blender, or by hand, whip the cream until soft peaks form.
+If desired, sweeten with a pinch of sugar or vanilla sugar.
 Refrigerate until ready to serve.

-Divide the whipped cream among the chilled serving bowls, evenly spreading to coat the bottom and sides.
+- Divide the whipped cream among the chilled serving bowls, evenly spreading to coat the bottom and sides.
 Use a potato ricer fitted with small circular holes to press the ice cream into the bowls over the whipped cream.
 You may need a butter knife to separate the ends of the strands from the ricer.
 Repeat with remaining ice cream and bowls.

-Serve immediately topped with strawberry sauce, white chocolate and/or coconut, and a cookie on the edge.
+- Serve immediately topped with strawberry sauce, white chocolate and/or coconut, and a cookie on the edge of the bowl.